-The transfer of real estate is subject to taxation of the capital gains in

-Denmark, for both resident and non-resident property owners (limited tax liability).
-For corporate owners, the tax rate is 22% in 2019.
+The disposal (sale) of real estate is subject to taxation of any capital gains in Denmark, for both resident and non-resident property owners (limited tax liability).
+For corporate owners, the tax rate is 22% in 2024.

-The capital gains are basically calculated by deducting the acquisition costs and transaction costs together with any improvement costs from the sales price.
+The capital gains are basically calculated by deducting the acquisition costs, including transaction costs and any improvement costs from the sales price.
 Any reversed depreciation is taxable as well.